 You can choose to complete a paper tax return instead of doing it online, but you’ll get this into HMRC earlier, by the end of October.
 And if you want to pay any tax you owe through your PAYE code, the deadline is the end of December so leave enough time to make arrangements to change your tax code.

-How Early Can You Send In Your Tax Return?
+2. How Early Can You Complete Your Tax Return?

 You can send in your tax return at any time once the tax year ends, but don’t worry you won’t need to pay your tax until the 31 January.
 Some people prefer to get it done as soon as possible so they have plenty of time to fill in their tax return or they know they are due a tax refund and want to get the money back.